bijanmoudi/pipebook/README.md

 - Supporting common keyboard shortcuts (like `Escape` for closing a modal and `Enter` for submitting a form)
 - Following almost all the best practices of accessibility
 - Preventing extra requests wherever possible (like person information modal in `People's List` page)
-- Pixel-perfect and UX-aware UI development
+- Pixel-perfect, responsive, and UX-aware UI development
 - Implementing all bonus challenges (like pagination, search, ordering, creating a new user, and deleting a user)

 ## How to